Abdominoplasty with Dr. Gray’s Advanced No Drains Technique

-The older method of performing abdominoplasty required the use of suction drains to prevent accumulation of fluid under the flap of tissue created in a tummy tuck procedure.
-Drains, in the form of plastic tubing, were sutured to the skin causing discomfort and limiting the patients mobility after surgery.
-Drains could become dislodged, cause pain and irritation.
-Patients were not even allowed to shower while the drains were still in place.
-Now, tummy tuck surgery and the additional use of liposuction can be performed without using drains.
-Dr. Lawrence Gray has been performing this new method of tummy tuck without drains surgery for 6 years.
+The older method of performing abdominoplasty required the use of suction drains to prevent the accumulation of fluid under the flap of tissue created in the procedure.
+Drains, in the form of plastic tubing, were sutured to the skin, causing discomfort and limiting the patient’s mobility after surgery.
+Drains could become dislodged, and cause pain and irritation.
+Patients were not allowed to shower while the drains were still in place.
+Drains used to be in place for weeks.
+They were uncomfortable, a potential site of infection, difficult for patients to manage, and must heal after removal.

 Patients are up and about in just a few days.
 Patients are much more comfortable without drains being attached and having to empty them or have the surgeon withdraw fluid.
-This method also results in less pain after surgery, and provides a quicker recovery, of critical importance to patients.
+This method also results in less pain after surgery and provides a quicker recovery, of critical importance to patients.

-Who is a good candidate for abdominoplasty surgery?
+Who is a Good candidate for Abdominoplasty?

 - Men and women who are in good health but who have fat deposits around the abdomen which are out of proportion to the rest of their body and are resistant to diet and exercise.